Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 While all Monks are able to wield the weapons of their style to great effect, those who follow the Way of Wuxia dedicate their lives to complete mastery over a chosen few weapons.
 These warriors are known for their extreme focus and are always seeking progressively stronger warriors to challenge and test their skill with their chosen weapons of war.

-> Written by Laserllama - Adapted to 2024 PHB by Eschatologue

 ### Level 3: Wuxia's Artistry

 You gain a set of Calligrapher's Supplies and a set of Painter's Supplies.
 You have proficiency with both of these.